putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 “Surely I have made my meaning plain,” the man replied.

 One Grand Admiral finally cut into the exchange.
-“Who is this man?
-Why is he here?”
+“Who is this Konn anyway?”

 “May I sit down,” the man said, flopping down into a chair before anyone could answer.
 He slumped back, seemed to consider putting his feet on the table for a second, but then didn’t.
 He motioned to the Admiral.
 “Please continue.”